Enter your ZIP to

 Zinc

 Zinc is one of the most durable roofing materials available, lasting up to 100 years and resisting corrosion, scratches, and rust.
-Zinc roofing is eco-friendly and recyclable and is great for areas with extreme temperatures.
+It is eco-friendly, recyclable, and is great for areas with extreme temperatures.
 However, the color fades inconsistently, which some people don’t like.

 The typical cost to install a zinc standing seam roof on a 2,500-square-foot roof ranges from $35,000 to $62,500, or $14 to $25 per square foot.